Text by CLOT Magazine

 To explore these ideas, ecocinema has converted TAXISPALAIS into a cinema with 4 thematically different theatres soundproofed with organic materials.
-Here you can find a large range of genres from moving image essays, documentaries, short feature films, conference interventions, and more on a variety of topics.
-Some films offer proposals that outline the ardent entanglements of an ecoconspiracy, while others reflect on the history of environmental activism, and still, others introduce more modern ideas of the ecological debate like ecofeminism.
+Here you can find a large range of genres, from moving image essays, documentaries, short feature films, conference interventions, and more on a variety of topics.
+Some films offer proposals that outline the ardent entanglements of an ecoconspiracy.
+In contrast, others reflect on the history of environmental activism, and still, others introduce more modern ideas of the ecological debate, like ecofeminism.

 Many artists and activists have contributed to this project.
 One of them is Greta Thunberg, the Swedish student that has stirred up the world over the last year and has become one of the leading and most recognizable climate activists.
 She has already addressed the United Nations on the climate crisis and has been the face of Time magazine’s May 2019 issue, which dubbed her next-generation leader.

 Alongside her, British filmmaker and journalist Adam Curtis showcase his mesmerizing video art that delves into the cultural and political subconscious of the public and picks apart the evolution of power dynamics present in our society.
 Joining them is Greta Gaard, a famed and respected ecofeminist writer, scholar, activist, and filmmaker whose theoretical work has pushed the boundaries of ecocriticism and ecocomposition and is regularly referred to in the fields of composition and literary criticism.

 The exhibit is open to the public until November 10, 2019, at TAXISPALAIS, Innsbruck, Austria.